Autorubric: A Unifying Framework for Rubric-Based LLM Evaluation on Non-Verifiable Tasks: CHARM-100 dataset

-\section{CHARM-100 Dataset}
+\section{CHARM-100 dataset}

-This appendix provides the full specification of the CHARM-100 dataset introduced in Section~\ref{sec:charm100}.
-CHARM-100 (\textbf{Ch}atbot \textbf{A}ssessment with Mixed \textbf{R}ubric \textbf{M}etrics) is a benchmark for evaluating LLM-as-a-judge systems on their ability to apply heterogeneous rubric criteria simultaneously.
+This appendix provides the full specification of the CHARM-100 (\textbf{Ch}atbot \textbf{A}ssessment with Mixed \textbf{R}ubric \textbf{M}etrics) dataset introduced in Section~\ref{sec:charm100}.
+The benchmark evaluates LLM-as-a-judge systems on their ability to apply heterogeneous rubric criteria simultaneously.